HSK 3.0 Changes Explained: 9 Levels, New Vocab & July 2026 Launch

 For Lower Levels (1-3):

-- Practice speaking skills early (especially Level 3)
+- Start speaking practice early (mandatory from Level 3)

 For Intermediate Levels (4-6):